benjaminoo/electroneum-instant-payments-woocommerce/electroneum-instant-payments-for-woocommerce/README.txt

 * Tweak - Improved order flow for better user experience and cart-retention

 == Upgrade Notice ==

+= 1.1.6 =
+New URL for QR code generator service

+= 1.1.5 =
+Implements important fix that checks the amount of ETN sent before confiming the transaction.

 = 1.1.4 =
 Implements important fix for servers that don't allow opening of external files from the web.
 Also adds new feature - more informative order notes.